 Students should see their own personal "My Portal" webpage for important dates like the last day to add and withdrawal dates.
-Here are some key dates:
+Here are a couple of key dates:

-Last Day to Add
+Last Day to Add (Saturday of Week 2)

 Students who have not added a class by this date will not be able to remain in class (and cannot add the class after this date - no exceptions by school rules).
 Even if a student has an add code, the code will expire after that date, and she / he will not be allowed to register!